-Patients that have either not been assessed for transplantation or not completed the transplant work up process will also be assessed as failing to meet this KPI.
+Patients that have either not been assessed for transplantation or not completed the transplant workup process will also be assessed as failing to meet this KPI.

-Thus, the reasons for failing to meet this KPI will likely be extremely heterogeneous and reflect a variety of both unit and patient factors.
-Greater analysis will be essential.
+The reasons for failing to meet this KPI will likely be extremely heterogeneous and reflect a variety of both unit and patient factors.
+Greater analysis is needed.